cartheur/ideal-five/README.md

 ### Tasks

 * Create a glossary of the words that will be required by the instance.
 [Here](https://forth-standard.org/standard/core) is an example.
+* Enable the correct vocabulary that initates _control_.
+* Enable an appropriate vocabulary that mitgates _choice_.